CPRC: Certified Public Relations Counselor

 About the Exam

 FPRA developed the CPRC credential in 1974 to recognize advanced professional growth and achievement among senior-level PR practitioners.
-The CPRC exam is a subjective exam that requires candidates to draw from their years of solid public relations planning, counseling and experience in applying the Research-Planning-Implementation-Evaluation (RPIE) method to solve problems and present solutions.
+The CPRC exam is a subjective evaluation that requires candidates to draw from their years of solid public relations planning, counseling and experience in applying the Research-Planning-Implementation-Evaluation (RPIE) method to solve problems and present solutions.

 To sit for the CPRC exam, candidates must: